 In compiling this post, three primary sources were used.
 Most of the statistics and info contained are from the Alberta Sustainable Resource Development ‘2012-2018 Bull Trout Conservation management plan‘ (here-on referred to as SRD report).
 That report bases most of its inferences on population estimates and numerical data from 2005.
 There is more recent data available for the Upper Oldman system, taken from Bull Trout Population Assessment in the Upper Oldman River Drainage, 2009 (Upper Oldman Report), as well as quotes and figures taken from Lorne Fitch’s aforementioned Two Fish, One Fish, No fish , which uses many of the same outdated sources.
 Data from 2005 was only 10 years removed from the implementation of C & R regulations in Alberta.
 14 years of C & R fishing have elapsed since then, which means things have likely changed significantly in that time; but is that change for the better, or for the worse?

 My simple answer to that question is both.
 I believe there is likely many populations that have made significant improvements in range and size, and may not be as threatened as they were 14 years ago.
 There are many rivers that show many signs of improvement, and likely have benefited greatly from a larger sample size of C & R regulations.
 On the contrary, there is likely a handful of populations that were just barely hanging on 14 years ago, that are now all but gone, or locally extinct (extirpated).
-The populations that live in Small creeks (Resident) fall primarily into this category.
-In 2005, there were dozens of Resident populations with less than 50 mature fish left (50 is considered the minimum viable population size).
-They were tetering on the edge; where any negative external factor had the potential to knock them out.
-Where they have hung on, and where they have perished I don’t know.
-All I know is that many of these streams our among my personal favorites, and some of the finest trout water around.
-So lets not miss our chance to preserve these excellent Bull Trout fisheries with resident populations.
+The populations that live in small creeks (resident) fall primarily into this category.
+In 2005, there were dozens of resident populations with less than 50 mature fish left (50 is considered the minimum viable population size).
+They were teetering on the edge; where any negative external factor had the potential to knock them out.
+Where they have hung on and where they have perished I don’t know; all I know is that many of these streams our among my personal favorites, and some of the finest trout water around.
+So lets not miss our chance to preserve these excellent bull trout fisheries with resident populations.

 So keep reading.
 I believe there is takeaways to be had from this post for all types of anglers, and the more you know the better.
 There are 3 major sections in this post.